Documentation

 lib/ is the pure stdlib. effects.ts defines effect timing/payloads, combat-log.ts has event types and query filters.
 No game knowledge, no pixi, no side effects.
 Reusable across projects.

-runSimulation(scenario, { seed, maxTicks }) loads a scenario and ticks until someone wins or times out.
-Seeded RNG makes results deterministic for regression testing. simulation.test.ts runs every scenario to completion and logs win rates across seeds.
+runSimulation(level, { seed, maxTicks }) loads a level and ticks until someone wins or times out.
+Seeded RNG makes results deterministic for regression testing. simulation.test.ts runs every level to completion and logs win rates across seeds.

 Config

 PixiJS engine, @pixi/sound for audio, Astro framework.
 Runs at 60 FPS via requestAnimationFrame with delta time tracking.
-Grid-based positioning (cell size in GAME_CONFIG.gridSize), fixed plot locations in BASE_POSITIONS.
+Grid-based positioning (cell size in GAME_CONFIG.gridSize).
+Plot locations defined per map in src/rts/map-data.ts.

 Logging

 WoW-style combat log.
-Types and queries in lib/combat-log.ts, storage in src/game/combat-log-store.ts.
+Types and queries in lib/combat-log.ts, storage in src/rts/combat-log-store.ts.
 Events use short keys (t time, e event, s source, d dest, v value) and entity tuples [id, owner, type].

 Composable filters (byType, bySourceOwner, byTimeRange) and aggregations (totalDamageByOwner, killsByOwner, avgLifespanByUnitType).
 Games persist to IndexedDB locally and sync to Cloudflare D1 remotely.

-Remote storage uses a games table with queryable metadata (id, ts, scenario, duration, winner) plus a data column storing the full GameRecord JSON blob.
+Remote storage uses a games table with queryable metadata (id, ts, level, duration, winner) plus a data column storing the full GameRecord JSON blob.
 API endpoints in src/pages/api/games/:

 Client functions: syncToRemote(game), getRemoteGameIndex(), loadRemoteGame(id).
 Games auto-sync when finishGame() completes.
 Schema in schema.sql, D1 binding configured in wrangler.jsonc.